 One of SEAHEC’s most inspiring youth activities are the annual week-long Future Health Leaders Summer Camps.
 We organize two camps, one sponsored by the Tohono O’odham Nation, and the other sponsored by the Arizona Area Health Education Center.

 Summer Camps are packed with exciting opportunities to explore health careers, develop friendships and leadership skills, prepare for college, and learn about the latest advances in the healthcare industry.
-Our 2016 AHEC FHL Summer Camp ran from June 12-18, and the Tohono O’odham Summer Camp ran from June 20-26.
+Our 2016 AHEC Future Health Leaders (FHL) Summer Camp ran from June 12-18, and the Tohono O’odham Summer Camp ran from June 20-26.

 Tohono O’odham FHL Summer Camp

 The Tohono O’odham Future Health Leaders Summer Camp provides an exploration of health careers in the context of Tohono O’odham cultural heritage.
-This year’s Camp took the students from the Tohono O’odham Community College (TOCC) Campus to the University of Arizona Medical College, and back again.
+This year’s Camp took the students from the Tohono O’odham Community College (TOCC) Campus to the University of Arizona Health Sciences Center, and back again.
 The students explored a number of topics related to practicing as a health professional in the Tohono O’odham Community.

 On the first day, the students received an orientation to camp, and moved into the TOCC dorms where they would be based during Camp week.

-On Tuesday, They learned about “Healthy Living” by examining aspects of our food system, which included a trip … Continue reading
+On Tuesday, They learned about “Healthy Living” by examining aspects of our food system, … Continue reading

 The Arizona Community Health Workers Association (AzCHOW) held their 13th annual training conference in Tucson on June, 16-17 2016, and it was a resounding success.
 Held at the Tucson University Marriott Park Hotel, the two day conference drew more than 240 community health workers, supervisors and supporters.
 The theme of the conference was “Celebrating the Diversity of the CHW Workforce.”
 The conference featured a variety of topics, chief among them were a panel on CHW workforce diversity, and a workshop on CHW Supervisor communication skills.